Africanist Graduate Students

 Raja Ben Hammed Dorval (French)

 - Raja Ben Hammed Dorval received her BA from the University of Tunis and her Master’s from Manouba University in linguistics and language policy.
-She is interested in pursuing comparative work on Maghrebian and African francophone literatures regarding questions of the liminal space occupied by immigrant identities and imaginaries.
-In the context of North African literature, she is also interested in exploring the relations/tensions between the francophone postcolonial tradition and Arabic literary production in the region.
+She is interested in pursuing comparative work on Maghrebian and African Francophone literatures regarding questions of the liminal space occupied by immigrant identities and imaginaries.
+In the context of North African literature, she is also interested in exploring the relations/tensions between the Francophone postcolonial tradition and Arabic literary production in the region.

 Sarah Dwider (Art History)